TheRedBrain/rpg-inventory/README.md

 - every item can be used to attack and to break blocks
 - both hands behave like they are sheathed, so the hand slot contains the item in the selected hotbar slot, like in vanilla.

-The gamerule "canChangeEquipment" controls, whether items can be put into or removed from equipment slots.
+The game rule "canChangeEquipment" controls, whether items can be put into or removed from equipment slots.

 When "civilisation_status_effect_identifier" is a valid status effect identifier and the player has that status effect items can be put into or removed from equipment slots, regardless of the gamerule "canChangeEquipment".